Noschvie/shrdzm/README.md

 ## shrdzm is intended to become an end-to-end sensor platform.
 It provides wiring digrams, source code and working examples.

-To build cheap integrations of any kind of sensors into your own automation solution with the focus on energy efficiancy (battery operated devices) and simpleness.
+To build cheap integrations of many kind of sensors into your own automation solution with the focus on energy efficiancy (battery operated devices) and simpleness.